AdobeDocs/dynamic-media-classic.en/help/using/moving-renaming-deleting-assets.md

 ---
-title: Move, rename, and delete assets
+title: Move, Rename, and Delete Assets
 description: Learn about how to move, rename, and delete assets in Adobe Dynamic Media Classic.
 contentOwner: Rick Brough
 content-type: reference